Karisia Walking Safaris

 What You Will

-Our walking Safaris traverse beautiful country with geologic structures of immense age that tell stories of a turbulent and rich history beside the Rift Valley.
+Our walking safaris traverse beautiful country with geologic structures of immense age that tell stories of a turbulent and rich history beside the Rift Valley.
 Archeological artifacts like flints, shards, graves and pottery litter much of the ground near our camps and in all this evidence are fascinating stories of an equally turbulent cultural history.

 The rich wildlife in our part of Laikipia distinguishes it for its diversity of large mammals, the greatest in Kenya.
 Besides the Elephants, the big cats and all the remaining large predators, endangered species thrive here too like the Grevy's Zebra, Wilddogs and Highland Hartebeest.

-We got into safaris because of our interest in ecology and conservation.
+We got into walking safaris because of our interest in ecology and conservation.
 Since conservation and people are directly linked we actively support the communities we work in, by employing local people, paying conservation fees to the local communities, providing dry season grazing and helping to educate some needy students.
 Our property, Tumaren is dedicated exclusively to the conservation of wildlife and the game has rebound spectacularly since we began protecting it.
 Predators have come back in an area where they were persecuted not long ago and the plains game have also sprung back since the intense pressure from livestock has been relieved.
 Our passion for Wildlife, Natural History and Conservation is central to everything that we do at Karisia.

 We love natural history and it shows in our guiding.
-We see plenty of big game on our safaris but we also catch a lot of sights that the gamedrive vehicles just zoom past.
+We see plenty of big game on our walking safaris in Africa but we also catch a lot of sights that the gamedrive vehicles just zoom past.
 Tracking was always a large part of the human experience and with our Ndorobo trackers we work hard to keep the tradition alive scouring the ground for signs of game.
 Culture is an added dimension to our walks and we are all keenly aware to remind our visitors of our human history that began right beneath our feet.

 Where is Karisia?